 Since 1996, La Salle has inducted the top 10 percent of its undergraduate seniors and 7 percent of its juniors into Beta Gamma Sigma (BGS), the international honor society for students enrolled in AACSB-accredited schools.
-In eleven of the last twelve years, the La Salle chapter of BGS has been chosen as one of the top five from more than 500 chapters worldwide, named in recent years as the Silver Chapter in 2010, 2012 and 2013 and the Gold Chapter in 2011.
+In twelve of the last thirteen years, the La Salle chapter of BGS has been chosen as one of the top five from more than 500 chapters worldwide, named in recent years as the Silver Chapter in 2010, 2012 and 2013 and the Gold Chapter in 2004, 2011 and 2014.

 The School of Business prepares students to develop the skills and experience to move from the University into management/professional positions in business, government, and nonprofit organizations.
 The Accounting Department offers a Four-Year Dual BS/MBA Program that could meet the 150-hour requirement for CPA certification.
 Experiential education programs—the internship and Business Scholars Co-op programs—provide hands-on experience in business organizations.
 Recent participants have included Aramark, Baker Tilly, Johnson & Johnson, PwC, KPMG, EY, Deloitte, Disney, Burlington Stores, CIGNA, IBX, SAP, Sunoco.